-So, as you slowly incorporate some of these passes into your arsenal there are some things you need to remember.
+So, as you slowly incorporate some of these soccer passing skills into your arsenal there are some things you need to remember.
 You won't be using all of these passes every time you play.
 Depending on position and situation some of these passes you won't use as regularly, but it's important to have them all at your disposal for when you need them.

-Now take some time before and after practice to read up on what makes these passes most effective and hit some balls with a teammate while keeping the tips in mind.
-If you're really serious about playing pro you'll need to not only know but perfect these passes and have the confidence to use them in a match.
+Now take some time before and after practice to read up on what makes these passes most effective and hit some balls with a teammate while keeping these tips in mind.
+If you're really serious about playing pro you'll need to not only know but perfect all of these soccer passing skills and have the confidence to use them in a match.

 Play in the middle of the park?
 Then you'll be using the

-Chip Pass more than a couple time.
-This pass can be as short as four yards are as far as forty yards depending on the situation.
-Getting under the ball and lofting it up is the key here for by passing a player or space.
+Chip Pass more than a couple times.
+This pass can be as short as four yards or as far as forty yards depending on the situation.
+Getting under the ball and lofting it up is the key here for passing to a player or space.
 Great for putting your mates in behind the defensive line.
 Soccer passing is a selfless act more often than not so get used to it.